‘Goldilocks’ of Latin America democracy? Uruguay’s model of stability.

 On a windy afternoon, across a wide avenue from the Legislative Palace in Montevideo, the country’s centralized union is doing just that.
 Like in France, the government is reforming the retirement system, here raising the age from 60 to 65.
 Unlike in France, nothing is on fire.

 “We are more conciliatory.
 There is more dialogue.
-We negotiate more,” says bus driver Guillermo García.
+We negotiate more,” says Guillermo García, a union member out protesting.
 “We can argue about many things, but our unity is not debated.”

 These are qualities he says are reflected in politics at large here.
 New administrations in Uruguay tend to refrain from undoing the work of previous governments, typically a hallmark in Latin American political transitions, and instead tweak details.